eclipse-tractusx/traceability-foss/docs/arc42.md

 * Create EDC usage policies
 * Create EDC contract definitions

 Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.
-With the notification asset is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be pushed by the sender.
+With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer process so that the quality investigation can be pushed by the sender.

-In the above UML sequence diagram the sending of quality notifications from Trace-X to a receiver (any other Traceability application) is described.
+In the above UML sequence diagram the sending of quality notifications from Trace-X to a receiver (any other traceability application) is described.

 ## Data consumption